 Reducing waste is a conscious choice

-Cutting down on waste is far from impossible but requires a conscious effort.
-Identifying areas where you’re not performing well may be difficult but taking actions to resolve them will start paying off immediately.
+Reducing waste requires a conscious effort.
+Identifying areas where your business is not performing well may be challenging, but taking action to resolve them will start paying off immediately.

-Focus on those aspects of your business that don’t necessarily deliver the intended results, and find ways to replace wasteful processes with more efficient solutions.
+Focus on aspects of your business that are not delivering the intended results, and find ways to replace wasteful processes with more efficient solutions.

 Jennifer Dublino contributed to the reporting and writing in this article.